nickbrandt/GitLab/doc/development/integrations/jira_connect.md

    If the install was successful, you should see the **GitLab for Jira** app under **Manage apps**.
    You can also click **Getting Started** to open the configuration page rendered from your GitLab instance.

-   _Note that any changes to the app descriptor requires you to uninstall then reinstall the app._

 ### Troubleshooting

 If the app install failed, you might need to delete `jira_connect_installations` from your database.